-A three-member appeal panel will be designated by the Title IX Coordinator.
+The Title IX Coordinator will designate a three-member appeal panel.
 The Request for Appeal will be forwarded to the Appeal Chair for consideration to determine if the request meets the grounds for appeal (a Review for Standing).
 This review is not a review of the merits of the appeal, but solely a determination as to whether the request meets the grounds and is timely filed.